W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

 \textit{\textbf{Acknowledgements:}} The author would like to thank Juhan Aru, Colin Guillarmou, Eveliina Peltola and Vincent Vargas for their interest and support in this work.
-The author is also grateful to Yi-Zhi Huang for his hospitality and for sharing his knowledgeable viewpoint, and to Philémon Bordereau for his helpful comments on a first version of the document.
+The author is also grateful to Yi-Zhi Huang for his hospitality and for sharing his knowledgeable viewpoint, to Philémon Bordereau for his helpful comments on a first version of the document, and to the anonymous referee for suggestions that helped to improve the paper.
 Finally the author would like to acknowledge his attendance at different programs from which this work has benefited, among them: Probability in Conformal Field Theory (Bernoulli Center, EPFL), Geometry, Statistical Mechanics, and Integrability (IPAM, UCLA), Random paths to QFT: New probabilistic approaches to field theory (SCGP, Stony Brook University).
 The author has been supported by Eccellenza grant 194648 of the Swiss National Science Foundation and is a member of NCCR SwissMAP.